-I don’t want any package to install on server for this, I simply whatever for it is incorporated in my app when other install that app, they didn’t get any notification for dependency, End product must be one click install.
+I do not really want any bundle to mount on server for this, I just whatever for it is combined in my application when other set up that app, they didn’t get any sort of alert for addiction, Output need to be actually one hit set up.

-transloadit supplies an API which can be used to draw out images from PDF files (https://transloadit.com/docs/extracting-images-of-documents).
+transloadit supplies an API which could be used to extract graphics coming from PDF documents (https://transloadit.com/docs/extracting-images-of-documents).

 I’m using a c# code to convert PDF to JPG.
 That works however the quality is very bad.